Warren R. Smith: Early life and education

+Career

-Born in Oconto, Wisconsin, Smith attended Oshkosh State College and Marquette University.
-He taught school and also worked as a real estate broker, grocer, building manager, accountant, and auditor.
+Smith taught school and also worked as a real estate broker, grocer, building manager, accountant, and auditor.
 He was elected state treasurer of Wisconsin in 1946 and served until his death in Madison on December 4, 1957 from complications of a stroke.
 He was a Republican.
 He was buried at Wanderer's Rest Cemetery (a.k.a.
 Lincoln Memorial Cemetery) in Milwaukee.
 His wife Dena A. Smith was appointed to succeed him.